Chaetodontoplus duboulayi: Reproduction

 In 1993, researchers at the Japanese Journal of Ichthyology began a study regarding the spawning behavior of Scribbled angelfish.
 It was found that once laid, the eggs of Scribbled angelfish range from 0.92 millimeters to 0.9 millimeters.
 Additionally, it was found that after spawning the number of eggs created can vary from 5,000 to 33,000.

 Systematics

-Chaetodontoplus duboulayi was first formally described in 1867 as Holocanthus duboulayi by the German-born British ichthyologist and herpetologist Albert Günther (1830-1914) with the type locality given as the northwestern coast of Australia.
-The specific name honours the collector of the type, M. Duboulay, this is likely to be the collector, natural historian and entomologist Francis Houssemayne du Boulay (1837-1914).
+Chaetodontoplus duboulayi was first formally described in 1867 as Holocanthus duboulayi by the German-born British ichthyologist and herpetologist Albert Günther (1830–1914) with the type locality given as the northwestern coast of Australia.
+The specific name honours the collector of the type, M. Duboulay, this is likely to be the collector, natural historian and entomologist Francis Houssemayne du Boulay (1837–1914). although he specialised in Australian insects and beetles.

 Utilisation

 Chaetodontoplus duboulayi is a highly prized species in the aquarium trade and formerly was only occasionally exported through that trade.
 More recently its availability has improved, although specimens still command high prices.
 They have now been successfully bred in captivity.